ossobv/planb/README.rst

   they have already been backed up once.
 The rsync job would need some way to keep track of changes in include/exclude settings, and run a cleanup in case they are changed.
-(See metadata storage like planb-swiftsync.* files.)
+(See metadata storage like planb-objsync.* files.)
 * RFE: Standardize stdout/stderr output from Rsync/Exec success (and
   prepend "> " to output) to be more in line with failure.
 * RFE: Add possibility to feed back snapshot size from the individual Transport instead of using dutree.
-Parsing the swiftsync listings is fast after all.
+Parsing the planb-objsync listings is fast after all.
 * FIX: Add uwsgi-uid==djangoq-uid check?
 * Replace the exception mails for common errors (like failing rsync) to use mail_admins style mail.